shellbro/ansible-role-workstation/README.md

 Dependencies
 ------------

-* shellbro.docker-engine-ce
-* shellbro.emacs
+Dependencies that are required for this role to work:

 * shellbro.epel
-* shellbro.hardware-tools
 * shellbro.npm
 * shellbro.nux-dextop
 * shellbro.pip
 * shellbro.scl

+Roles that are pulled for user convenience:

+* shellbro.docker-engine-ce
+* shellbro.emacs
+* shellbro.hardware-tools

 Example Playbook
 ----------------